Taylor Swift’s Home Broken Into By Polite Suspect, 26, Who At Least Took His Shoes Off

 — billboard (@billboard) September 4, 2019

-According to an article from Business Insider, the singer-songwriter owns about $81 million worth of real estate in the United States in several states including New York, California, Tennessee, and in Rhode Island.
+According to an article from Business Insider, the singer-songwriter owns about $81 million worth of real estate in the United States across several states, including New York, California, Tennessee, and Rhode Island.

 While last week’s break-in might give Swift reason for concern, the 29-year-old is likely more focused on her album Lover, which was released last week and, according to Billboard, is already the highest-selling album of the year.